 The United States Department of Labor oversees and enforces more than 180 federal laws governing workplace activities for about 10 million employers and 125 million workers.
 The following is a list of employment laws that regulate hiring, wages, hours and salary, discrimination, harassment, employee benefits, paid time off, job applicant and employee testing, privacy, and other important workplace and employee rights issues.

 Significant Federal Employment and Labor Laws

 The Employee Retirement Income Security Act (ERISA) oversees employers' pension plans and the required fiduciary, disclosure, and reporting requirements.
 ERISA doesn’t apply to all private employers and doesn’t require companies to offer plans to workers, but it does set standards for plans, should employers choose to offer them.

 List of U.S. Employment Laws and Resources

 The United States has hundreds of federal employment and labor laws that affect employers and employees.
 Here is a list of resources for some of the most important U.S. labor laws.

 Compensatory Time: These are laws regulating paid time off in lieu of overtime pay for extra hours worked.

 Fair Pay Legislation: There are several laws on the books that prohibit discrimination on the basis of sex, including Title VII of the Civil Rights Act of 1964, the Equal Pay Act of 1963, and the Civil Rights Act of 1991.

 Minimum Wage: The current federal minimum wage is $7.25 per hour, but many states and metro areas set their own, higher minimum wage.
 Some states have also set lower wages, but in these cases, the higher federal minimum prevails.

-Overtime Pay: Hourly workers or those who earn less than $455 per week are entitled to time-and-a-half pay if they work more than 40 hours in a workweek.
+Overtime Pay: Hourly workers or those who earn less than the weekly earnings threshold to be exempt, are entitled to time-and-a-half pay if they work more than 40 hours in a workweek.